 My sister, Fliss, has always had a passion for all things food and cooking related.
 With a dream to share her cooking with the world, Fliss’ Kitchen was born.
-She aims to promote vegetarian dishes by sharing easy and tasty recipes, sell a variety of products online and in the near future she wants to offer a food delivery service to the Bristol area.

 With Covid-19 forcing many restaurants to close, my sister saw an opportunity to act fast and start delivering healthy food options to people’s doors.
 I was challenged with creating a food delivering feature for Fliss’ Kitchen as my first real life project since beginning my course with CareerFoundry.
 As part of the process I have designed two separate screen solutions, conducted A/B testing, and combined the best features from each.
 This has resulted in final screen designs that I am pleased to be sharing with you.